NDilallo/Food-Fusion-Platform/README.md

 ## Communication Mechanism
- Will meet using Discord on Tuesdays @ 7:00 PM, and Fridays @ 12:00 PM
+ Will meet using Discord on Tuesdays @ 7:00 PM, and Fridays @ 12:00 PM!